zzeromin/RetroPie-Clcd/README.md

 running on Raspberry Pi 2,3, which displays all neccessary info on a 16x2 CLCD display

 ##Features
-* Current date and time, IP address of eth0, wlan0
+* Current Ddate and Time, IP address of eth0, wlan0
-* CPU temperature and speed
+* CPU Temperature and Speed
 * Emulation and ROM information

 ##Youtube